 Access stories here

 In the Pink Room explores the concept of the Inner Child through storytelling, textiles, and photography.
 The journey began with Emilie Sandy addressing her inner child during her recent therapy sessions, it was suggested that her inner child was not being heard or seen, as well as feeling restricted in her creative journey.
 Emilie wanted to utilise this information in her next project, which led to a third collaboration with Erna Janine.
-Weaving and Photography both have the ability to bring you to the present, as well as enabling a mindful approach to creative thinking.
+Weaving and Photography both can bring you to the present, as well as enable a mindful approach to creative thinking.

 In the Pink Room is a metaphor for a person’s inner landscape of their own experiences of childhood, specifically focusing on the young imaginative child – free from societal conformity.